ozgurkarahan/Mulesoft-Api-Manager-CI-CD-Postman/README.md

 ### 0.1 - Get Access Token (POST)

-This steps gets calls the token endpoint to get an access_token to be used ad bearer token for the following steps.
+This steps calls the token endpoint to get an access_token to be used as bearer token for the following steps.

 * gets acces_token for the connected app that I have created in Anypoint Platform.
 * sets the acces_token in postman environment variable to use for the following requests